 \end{theorem} \begin{IEEEproof} See Appendix~\ref{appendix_theta_e}. \end{IEEEproof}

-\begin{remark} In \cite{yao2023guiding}, the angular velocity for the Dubins-car-like robots to track the VF is also subject to saturation.
+\begin{remark} In \cite{yao2023guiding}, the angular velocity for Dubins-car-like robots to track the VF is also subject to saturation.
 However, the orientation error is shown to be stabilized only when the angular velocity does not saturate persistently.
 To achieve this, implicit constraints on the system dynamics are introduced.
 However, it remains unclear how to establish these constraints in practice.
 In contrast, our approach offers a straightforward criterion for the co-design of the CVF and control laws.
-Under the proposed control inputs, the nonholonomic robot exits the saturation region under curvature constraint and hence the angular velocity would not saturate persistently, leading to the results that the orientation error is monotonically stabilized. \end{remark}
+Under the proposed control inputs, the nonholonomic robot exits the saturation region under curvature constraint, and hence the angular velocity would not saturate persistently, leading to the results that the orientation error is monotonically stabilized. \end{remark}

-According to \eqref{decomposition}, the first term on the left-hand side of \eqref{stabilization condition} reflects the distance between the singular point $\bm{p}_\delta$ and the region $\mathcal{A}_{i=2,3}$, where the flow fields are blended.
+According to the decomposition of workspace in \eqref{decomposition}, the first term on the left-hand side of \eqref{stabilization condition} reflects the distance between the singular point $\bm{p}_\delta$ and the region $\mathcal{A}_{i=2,3}$, where the flow fields are blended.
 The second term depicts the range of the blending region $\mathcal{A}_{i=2,3}$.
-To ensure the existence of dynamic gain which minimizes the saturation region to $\mathcal{S}$, the changing rate in CVF's orientation should be limited by the saturation bound $\bar{\omega}$ outside $\mathcal{S}$.
+To ensure the existence of dynamic gain that minimizes the saturation region to $\mathcal{S}$, the changing rate in CVF's orientation should be limited by the saturation bound $\bar{\omega}$ outside $\mathcal{S}$.
 When the blending region is close to the singular point and hence the CVF changes rapidly and the first term is large, the range of the blending region should be enlarged to reduce the effect of singularity, which requires a smaller second term.

-By co-design of the CVF and control laws, the orientation error is stabilized in Theorem~\ref{thm stabilization condition}.
+Through the co-design of the CVF and control laws, the orientation error is stabilized as stated in Theorem~\ref{thm stabilization condition}.
 In this way, the nonholonomic robot tracks the CVF without violating the curvature constraint.
-Based on these results, we further employ the input-to-state stability (ISS) to show the almost global convergence of the robot's configuration in the following theorem.
+Building on these results, we further utilize input-to-state stability (ISS) to demonstrate the almost global convergence of the robot's configuration in the following theorem.

 \begin{theorem}[Convergence to Target Positive Limit Set] With the control inputs \eqref{vx} and \eqref{omega}, the nonholonomic robot \eqref{nonholonomic kinematics} subject to curvature constraint \eqref{curvature_constraint} converges to the target positive limit set $\mathcal{L}_d^+(\bm{g}_0) \ni \bm{g}_d$, except for initial configuration in the zero measure non-converging set $\mathcal{N}$. \end{theorem}